coronel08/my-notes/notes/docs/aws.md

     -   Cannot be attached to multiple compute resources at a time.
 Free tier offers 30gb per month
     -   Types
         -   GP2/GP3: General Purpose SSD.
 1tb - 16tb
+            -   Burst up to 3,000 IOPS and a max of 16,000 IOPS achieved at 5.3Tb
         -   IO1/IO2: High performance SSD for low latency and high throughput.
 Need more than 16,000 IOPS.
 4gb - 16tb
-            -   Can be attached to multiple EC@ instances in the same AZ
+            -   Can be attached to multiple EC2 instances in the same AZ
+            -   Maximum ratio of provisioned IOPS to requested Volume Size(in Gb) is 50:1.
+                -   Example: for a 200Gb volume, max IOPS possible is 200 \* 50 = 10,000 IOPS
         -   ST1: Low Cost HDD designed for frequently accessed.
 Data Warehouse.
 Can't be a boot volume.
 125mb - 16tb
         -   SC1: Low cost HDD less frequently accessed workloads
     -   Security - supports both in flight encryption and at rest using KMS